On this page you will find an announcement of Alfred and Hassel's 45th Wedding

 Watching from Heaven’s window, leaning from Heaven’s gate.

-of her death, but in her life as well.
-We give thanks to God for his gift of her life, especially as
+presence of her death, but in her life as well.
+We give thanks to God for his gift of her

-she knew what it meant to live by sharing her love and concern for so many.
+life, especially as she knew what it meant to live by sharing her love and concern for

-was her family, there was the love she knew in the Lord, that was just as real.
+to her as was her family, there was the love she knew in the Lord, that was just as

-mansions.”
+many mansions.”
 RS says many rooms, and maybe that’s a better translation.
-But in the eyes of
+But in